Azure/azure-docs-sdk-java/docs-ref-services/storage.md

 Use the Azure Storage client library for Java to work with data in your storage account:

-- Read and write objects and files from [Azure blob storage](/azure/storage/blobs/storage-blobs-introduction)
+- Read and write objects and files from [Azure Blob storage](/azure/storage/blobs/storage-blobs-introduction)
-- Send and receive messages between cloud-connected applications with [Azure queue storage](/azure/storage/queues/storage-queues-introduction)
+- Send and receive messages between cloud-connected applications with [Azure Queue storage](/azure/storage/queues/storage-queues-introduction)

 Create, update, and manage Azure storage accounts from your Java application with the management modules.